-There is a chart of 3 X normal average ESR for various capacitor values and voltage ratings on the meter front panel.
+There is a chart of 3X normal average ESR for various capacitor values and voltage ratings on the meter front panel.
 There is no one bad value; it depends upon the rating of the capacitor you are testing.

 In general, a capacitor with bad ESR will read at least 2-3 times the values given for a new capacitor by the manufacturer.
-The values shown on the chart are generally 3 times the manufacturer's specs.
+The values shown on the chart on the front of the meter are generally 3 times the manufacturer's specs.
 A really bad one might be 10 times the values shown or more.
 With experience you will be able recognize bad ones without consulting the chart.